ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 query multiple costs simultaneously {{RFC8189}}, and to obtain the time-varying values {{I-D.ietf-alto-cost-calendar}}.

-However, existing ATLO services provide only information for the end-to-end path of each <source, destination> communicating pair.
-However, the QoE of many overlay applications depends not only on the end-to-end properties, but also on some intermediate network components and their properties.
-For example, the QoE of a large scale data analytics application, job completion time, is relevant to the shared bottlenecks inside the carrier network.
+Existing ALTO services provide only cost information on an end-to-end path defined by its <source, destination> endpoints.
+However, the QoE of many overlay applications depends not only on the end-to-end costs, but also on some intermediate network components and their properties.
+For example, job completion time, which is an important QoE metric for a large scale data analytics application, is impacted by shared bottlenecks inside the carrier network.

 Predicting such information can be very complex without the help of the ISP
 {{AAAI2019}}.
-On the other hand, to infer the desired information, the overlay application may make multiple ALTO queries, which in return compromises the confidentiality of the ISP and service capability of the ALTO server.
+On the other hand, ISPs are not likely to expose details on their network paths: first for the sake of confidentiality, second because it may represent a huge volume and overhead and last, because it is difficult for ISPs to figure out what information and what details an application needs.
+Likewise, applications do not necessarily need all the network path details and are likely not able to understand them.

-Thus, it is beneficial for both parties that an ALTO server proactively provides to ALTO clients the abstract network state, i.e., a selected set of abstract intermediate network components traversed by the paths between <source, destination> pairs and their properties which are relevant to the overlay applications' QoE.
-The overlay applications (i.e., ALTO clients) can save the efforts to infer the desired information and potentially get more accurate results.
-The ISP (i.e., the ALTO server) can potentially achieve better confidentiality and resource utilization by appropriately guiding the applications' traffic distribution.
-Also, the pressure on the server scalability can also be reduced as multiple potential queries are packed into a single query.
+It may be helpful as well for ISPs if applications could avoid using bottlenecks or challenging the network with poorly scheduled traffic.
+Therefore, it is beneficial for both parties if an ALTO server provides ALTO clients with an "abstract network state" that provides the necessary details to applications, while hiding the network complexity and confidential information.
+An "abstract network state" is a selected set of abstract representations of intermediate network components traversed by the paths between <source, destination> pairs combined with properties of these components that are relevant to the overlay applications' QoE.
+Both an application via its ALTO Client and the ISP via the ALTO server can achieve better confidentiality and resource utilization by appropriately abstracting relevant path components.
+The pressure on the server scalability can also be reduced by abstracting components and their properties and combining them in a single response.

-This document extends {{RFC7285}} to allow an ALTO server convey abstract intermediate network components, as path vectors, for a set of <source, destination> pairs.
-Each element in the path vector is referred to as an Abstract Network Element (ANE).
-An ANE represents an abstract intermediate component traversed by the path between a <source, destination> pair, and can be associated with various properties.
-The associations between ANEs and their properties are encoded in a Unified Property Map
+This document extends {{RFC7285}} to allow an ALTO server convey "abstract network state", for paths defined by their <source, destination> pairs.
+To this end, it introduces a new cost type called "Path Vector".
+A Path Vector is an array of identifiers of so-called Abstract Network Element (ANE).
+An ANE represents an abstract intermediate component traversed by a path.
+It can be associated with various properties.
+The associations between ANEs and their properties are encoded in an ALTO information resource called Unified Property Map, which is specified in {{I-D.ietf-alto-unified-props-new}}.
-{{I-D.ietf-alto-unified-props-new}}.

 For better confidentiality, this document aims to minimize information exposure.
-In particular, this document enables and recommends that 1) ANEs are constructed on demand, and 2) an ANE is only associated with attributes that are requested by an ALTO client.
-Thus, the two maps involved with a single Path Vector query, i.e., the (Endpoint) Cost Map that contains the Path Vector results and the Unified Property Map that contains the association between ANEs and their properties, are tightly coupled.
-To enforce consistency and improve server scalability, this document uses the [TBD-ID-MULTIPART]() extension to return the two maps in a single response.
+In particular, this document enables and recommends that first ANEs are constructed on demand, and second an ANE is only associated with properties that are requested by an ALTO client.
+A Path Vector response involved two ALTO Maps: the Cost Map that contains the Path Vector results and the up to date Unified Property Map that contains the properties requested for these ANEs.
+To enforce consistency and improve server scalability, this document uses the `multipart/related` message defined in {{RFC2387}} to return the two maps in a single response.

 The rest of the document are organized as follows. {{Overview}} gives an overview of the protocol design. {{Basic}} and {{Services}} specify the Path